-Update Tue 29 May: We published this blog in January but the tips in it still apply.
-The Government has since announced plans for a deposit return scheme for plastic bottles – see the Plastic bottle deposit scheme MSE News story for all the info.
+Update 17 August 2018: We first published this blog in January but the tips in it still apply.
+Supermarket Iceland has since begun trialling a reverse vending machine that pays you to recycle, based on Government plans for a plastic bottle deposit scheme.

 As a result, there’s a real focus right now on how individuals can cut plastic use, but doing so isn’t always straightforward – particularly if you want to save money, too.
 While logically you might expect items with less plastic packaging to be cheaper, that isn’t necessarily the case.
 Packaging’s used to protect and preserve products, which can make them cheaper to transport and last longer – and so cheaper for consumers.

 There’s also the question of whether more packaging in some cases means LESS waste overall by extending shelf life.
 Measuring the overall environmental impact of an item is no simple calculation – for example, is it better for the environment to buy a plastic-free product shipped from further away, or a locally made product that uses plastic?
 Without in-depth analysis, it’s a tough call – and that’s not where MSE’s expertise lies.

 That said, there ARE a host of ways you can ditch plastic and save money…

 1. SOME fruit and veg is cheaper without plastic… but you’ll need to check